swhid/specification/Chapters/6_Qualified_identifiers.md

 Notice that the notion of "line number" is not always meaningful: the content may be a binary file, or a file that uses non standard line termination character(s).

+### 6.1.2 Bytes qualifier

+To overcome the limitations of the lines qualifier, the bytes qualifier allows to designate a byte range inside a content.
+The range can be a single integer, or a pair of integers separated by `-`.

+For example, `swh:1:cnt:4d99d2d18326621ccdd70f5ea66c2e2ac236ad8b;bytess=154-315`
+designates the same function `generate_intput_stream` as in the example above, but does not rely on any convention about line numbers.

 ## 6.2 Context qualifiers

 ### 6.2.1 Origin qualifier